firebitsbr/Capstone/README.md

 == IRC Crawler ==

 Dark Web Recon has IRC capabilities.
-If the IRC module is chosen in the web front end, then one o rmore channel names will need to be provided by the user.
+If the IRC module is chosen in the web front end, then one or more channel names will need to be provided by the user.
 Dark Web Recon can join as many channels as desired, and each channel will run in a new thread.
 All activity will be monitored for a duration provided by the user.
 A time interval is specified in the web front end, providing a total search time and an interval at which to send data to be parsed.

 == Parser ==